CodeYourFuture/JavaScript-Core-2-Coursework-Week3-Archived/mandatory/1-alarmclock/task.md

 1. When the `Set Alarm` button is clicked, get the value of the input field

-???
-How do I get the value???

 2. When you have the input field value, set the title to the correct value

-??
-Chnage title to value???

 3. Work out how to update the `Time Remaining` title every second